The Talent Management Process: A Definitive Guide for 2026

 2. The hiring process

-Once you’ve identified a top candidate through the recruiting process, it’s time to move forward with hiring and onboarding.
+Once you’ve identified several top candidates through the recruiting process, you can move forward and select your final candidates.
+This can involve:

 • Extending an offer to the candidate